richardcsuwandi/richardcsuwandi.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: AI PhD Student at CUHK-Shenzhen, Co-founder of AIDDA Institute
+subtitle: AI PhD Candidate at CUHK-Shenzhen, Co-founder of AIDDA Institute

 profile:
   align: right